Veil-Project/veil-project.github.io/en/technology.md

 2. **RingCT staking** — The second step, planned for Q1 of 2020, will be to deprecate Zerocoin altogether in a protocol update that, as an industry-first, provides for staking of RingCT.
 During this phase, RingCT will form the core privacy foundation of Veil.

-3. **SuperSonic** — The Veil mathematics and cryptographic team are presently validating research that should lead to a transition to our ultimate protocol based on Supersonic, first practical, trustless, and efficiently verifiable zero-knowledge proofs, which are smaller than 10 kilobytes and take only milliseconds to verify even for the most complex statements.
+3. **Supersonic** — The Veil mathematics and cryptographic team are presently validating research that should lead to a transition to our ultimate protocol based on Supersonic, first practical, trustless, and efficiently verifiable zero-knowledge proofs, which are smaller than 10 kilobytes and take only milliseconds to verify even for the most complex statements.

 ## Consensus algorithms